This post contains affiliate links. Please see our disclosure policy.

 Slice of chocolate pie topped with w hipped cream on a stack of plates next to a fork.

 I assure you the steps to this recipe are approachable and eating a chocolate mousse pie is worth the labor of love.
-This French silk pie recipe is the one I make for friends who claim to not like desserts, but somehow always eat two slices.
+This is the pie recipe I make for friends who claim to not like desserts, but somehow always eat two slices.

 Chocolate French Silk Pie Filling